Forricide/still-feel-alive/Chapter 11.md

 An all around success, even if the pay from the local Protectorate hadn't been particularly stellar.
 Even a week later, there was an air of celebration.

 She's sitting at a table with Shamrock, their new recruit, and Sarah.
 A middle-aged woman sits to Sarah's left: a new, unpowered member of the- organization?
+Or were they still a *'crew'*?

 That's a question for Sarah, perhaps.
 As the group expanded, it became more difficult to keep track of things.
-She'd made an effort over the past two days to cement things in her mind; it did seem easier to remember events, now.
+She'd made an effort over the past two days to cement things in her mind; it does seem easier to remember events, now.